 As a general rule of thumb, the diet for someone who is training for a marathon should be carbohydrate-based to provide adequate glycogen to the muscles for energy during training and the event itself.
 On the flip side, protein often can be an issue since the focus is normally so heavy on carbs.
-But while carbohydrates are important, it's just as important that they don't replace protein.
+While carbohydrates are important, it's just as important to get enough protein.
 Carbohydrates provide necessary energy.
 Protein provides the tools — amino acids — to build and repair damaged muscle from the miles and miles of training done each and every week.

 Replenish During the Race

-Outside of hydrating during the race, it's important to consider your fuels to replenish your hard working muscles.
-Gerbstadt offers this suggestion: if you are running between an hour and two and a half hours, you likely will be fine with a sports beverage.
+Outside of hydrating during the race, it's important to consider your fuels to replenish your hard-working muscles.
+If you are running between an hour and two and a half hours, you likely will be fine with a sports beverage.
 Some runners like to take a carbohydrate gel, or "sport beans," at the half and 20-mile points, and water as needed.

-However, if you are running a three- to five-hour marathon you may need more fuel, consider your carbs (carbohydrate gel, sport beans) earlier, like at the 10K mark and every 10K thereafter.
+However, if you are running a three- to five-hour marathon you may need more fuel.
+Consider your carbs (carbohydrate gel, sport beans) earlier, such as at the 10K mark and every 10K thereafter.

 Recover with the Right Fuel After the Race

 Celebrate with the right recovery fuels.
-"Many runners finish a race dehydrated and for optimal recovery, it's important to start rehydrating immediately," says Nisevich Bede.
-After crossing the finish line, grab a bottle of water or sports drink.
-In the hours following a marathon, runners should continue to hydrate and drink 24 ounces of liquid for each pound lost during the race.
+It's not uncommon for runners to finish a marathon dehydrated.
+After crossing the finish line, grab a bottle of water or sports drink as soon as possible.
+In the hours following a marathon, runners should continue to hydrate and drink 24 ounces of fluid for each pound lost during the race.
 Be careful not to over hydrate with water alone; runners will want to focus on replacing vital electrolytes that they lost while running.
 This comes most easily from a sports drink.

 It's also important to consider protein to help your muscles recover.
-This can be as simple as adding 10 to 20 grams of whey protein to your favorite sports drink, or if you want a solid meal, including some lean protein with foods that are lower in fiber and fat.
-Because it's common for runners not to be hungry post exercise, opt for low-fat chocolate milk or a sports drink with whey protein may be easier to consume.
+Make sure to eat a solid meal, including some lean protein with foods that are lower in fiber and fat.
+Because it's common for runners not to be hungry post exercise, low-fat chocolate milk or a sports drink with whey protein may be easier to consume.